Colorado Highways: US 50

 Location: Central Western Slope > Central Mountains > Southern Front Range > Arkansas Valley

-W End: Utah border concurrent with I-70 (link to Dan Stober's site)
+W End: Utah border on unmarked overlap with I-70

 E End: Kansas border east of Holly (link to Richie Kennedy's site)